hemolearn/hemolearn/README.rst

 Seven
 ======

-Seven is a Python module for Sparse Low-Rank Deconvolution Analysis (SLRDA) of the fMRI signal (BOLD).
-It allows to estimate the Haemodynamic Response Function (HRF) in each voxels of the brain along a with a decomposition of the neural activity.
+Seven is a Python module to estimate the Haemodynamic Response Function (HRF) in brain from resting-state or task fMRI data (BOLD signal).
+It relies on a Sparse Low-Rank Deconvolution Analysis (SLRDA) to distangles the neurovascular coupling from the the neural activity.

 Important links